fatimahussain022/IMDb-Movie-Search-Engine/README.md

 The movies are saved in a comma seperated file.

-The entire code is written in Python (version 3.9) using the Visual Studio Code IDE (version 1.67.0).
+The entire code is written in C++ (Extension Pack Version 1.1.0) using the Visual Studio Code IDE (version 1.67.0).